UdoKifferbrehl/cdrtfe/import/jcl_mini/readme_jcl.txt

 Thus, the JCL has to be installed in order to compile the program.
 You can down- load the JCL (source code and installer) from http://jcl.sourceforge.net/.

-If you don't want to install the JCL, you can get from the cdrtfe donwload page a package which contains the needed parts of the JCL.
+If you don't want to install the JCL, you can get a package which contains the needed parts of the JCL from the cdrtfe download page.
 Extract the files into this folder (import\jcl_mini).

 In both cases the GPL with the special exception (permission to combine this